jesperbjerke/wa-fronted/README.md

 ## Collaboration notes
 * I'm using Sass for styling and [PrePros](https://prepros.io/) for compiling (there's a free version if you wanna check it out)
 * JS files are minified and concatenated with [PrePros](https://prepros.io/), so without it you'll have to load the other js files individually (see prepros-prepend comments in the beginning of scripts.js)
-* I'm using [Bower](http://bower.io/) for keeping the following librarires up to date:
+* I'm using [Bower](http://bower.io/) for keeping the following libraries up to date:
   * [Medium Editor](https://github.com/yabwe/medium-editor)
   * [jQuery Timepicker Addon](https://github.com/trentrichardson/jQuery-Timepicker-Addon)
   * [tipso](https://github.com/object505/tipso)